Bioinformatics Postdoc For The Immune Epitope Database

 How to apply:

-Interested candidates, please upload your cover letter and resume here.
+Interested candidates, please upload your cover letter and resume in a single document here.
+Applications without a cover letter will not be considered.

 In 2018, LJI was ranked as one of the best places to work in San Diego by the San Diego business Journal.
 LJI is located in the Science Research Park on the campus of UC San Diego, with easy access to the San Diego life sciences community and all that the area has to offer.